-One of the more popular VA loan refinance options is the VA IRRRL program.
+One of the more popular VA loan refinance options is the VA IRRRL.
 The VA IRRRL is also known as the VA streamline refinance.
 The IRRRL loan is abbreviated as Interest Rate Reduction Refinance Loan.
 The VA IRRRL is used to refinance one mortgage into another, to reduce your current rate into a new lower rate, and in most cases a lower monthly mortgage payment.
 Also with the IRRRL program, you can move from an adjustable-rate loan to a fixed-rate loan.
 The IRRRL program offers current veteran homeowners an excellent opportunity to take advantage of low-mortgage rates with the backing of the VA.
 The IRRRL again is also known as the VA streamline is exactly that, a streamlined process to refinancing your current mortgage.
 The VA has made this an easy process for veterans to help them save money and get a lower interest rate.

 Now we know the basics of the VA loan IRRRL but how does it work?
 In the VA loan program, there is a streamline refinance option called the VA IRRRL.
 As you can probably tell from the name, the VA’s streamline refinance option is intended for veteran borrowers who just want a lower interest rate on their mortgage.
 Getting a lower interest rate is good for two reasons: it saves you money over the life of the loan, and it saves you money every month because a smaller monthly payment will still be fully-amortizing.